-WordPress.com is similar to any other paid website builder that uses the source code of WordPress.
+WordPress.com is similar to any other paid website builder that uses the WordPress source code.

-It is self-hosted, and you have to pay monthly fees for different plans depending on the functionality you want.
+It is self-hosted, and you have to pay monthly fees for different plans depending on your desired functionality.

-A content management system is software that helps you create and manage digital content without needing to create things repeatedly from scratch.
+A content management system is software that helps you create and manage digital content without creating things repeatedly from scratch.

 Therefore, the use of a database is essential in this context.